 - Umbilical cord prolapse: When the umbilical cord exits the uterus before the baby does.

-- Short cord: When the umbilical cord is abnormally short, it may restrict the baby’s movement and development, or cause the placenta to become detached from the uterine wall (placental abruption).
+- Short cord: When the umbilical cord is abnormally short, it may restrict the baby’s movement and development.
+A short umbilical cord can also cause the placenta to become detached from the uterus (placental abruption).

 - True knot: a knot that forms in an umbilical cord.

-- Infected or inflamed cord: If the umbilical cord becomes infected and causes decreased blood and oxygen flow, it can cause serious problems for the baby, including HIE.
+- Infected or inflamed cord: If the umbilical cord becomes infected, it can cause serious problems for the baby, including HIE.

-- Vasa previa: This is a condition where blood vessels move out of the umbilical cord and into the membranes that lie across the birth canal.
-During labor and delivery, these vessels may rupture, leading to fetal blood loss and oxygen deprivation.
+Vasa previa: This is a condition where blood vessels move into the membranes that lie across the birth canal.
+During labor and delivery, these vessels may rupture.
+The resulting blood loss can cause HIE.

 HIE from Placental or Uterine Complications